Helpful Information for LGBTQI+ Tourists considering Uganda

 Presently, you must obtain your Ugandan Tourist Visa online.
 The same applies to getting an East African Tourism Visa.
-East African Tourism allows you to enter Uganda, Rwanda, and Kenya with one visa and must be obtained from the country that you first visit.
+East African Tourism allows you to enter Uganda, Rwanda, and Kenya with one visa, which must be obtained from the country you first visit.

-If you are worried about obtaining a Tourist Visa, the reality is this, Tourist Dollars reign, and everything is done to protect the Tourist, and that includes a Tourism Police force.
+If you are worried about obtaining a Tourist Visa, the reality is that Tourist Dollars reign and everything is done to protect the Tourist, including a Tourism Police force.

-When you arrive at Entebbe International Airport, no one at Immigration will ask you whether you are LGBTIQ+.
-You simply show your preapproved visa email with a scan on them, and you will have a visa inserted into your actual passport.
+When you arrive at Entebbe International Airport, no one at Immigration will ask whether you are LGBTIQ+.
+You show your preapproved via email with a scan on them, and you will have a visa inserted into your actual passport.

-The best way to see Uganda is with a Tour Guide.
-He will introduce you to both countries’ cultures, styles, and etiquette.
+The best way to see Uganda is with a Tour Guide, who will introduce you to both countries’ cultures, styles, and etiquette.

 He is also the one who will introduce you to some of the genuinely Ugandan things such as Waragi, the local Gin with local history, Banana Beer, or Wine.
 Most of all, he looks out for your well-being and safety.
-People are concerned about staying safe in Uganda or Rwanda, no matter their orientation.
-There is no safer place to be than in the African Bush on Safari.
+People are concerned about staying safe in Uganda or Rwanda, regardless of their orientation, and there is no safer place to be than in the African Bush on Safari.

-Your Well-being and Comfort are our focus while you on Safari with us.
+Your Well-being and Comfort are our focus while you are on Safari with us.

 Are Safaris Safe for Gay and Lesbian Travelers:

-Safaris are the safest place to be in Africa, and so it is in Uganda and Rwanda.
-Even if there was a major riot in Kigali or Kampala, the towns were ablaze.
-There would be no safer place to be for you than on a Safari.
+Safaris are the safest place in Africa, so it is Uganda and Rwanda.
+The towns were ablaze even if there was a major riot in Kigali or Kampala, and there would be no safer place to be for you than on a Safari.

 Parks are like safe places, places of security and safety for travelers.
 Our Tour Guide, the lodges, park rangers, tourist police, and others are all committed to your protection.

-Tourism is vital to both Uganda and Rwanda and is one of the top income earners in both countries.
-Both countries have a strong commitment to protecting tourists no matter gay or straight.
+Tourism is vital to Uganda and Rwanda and is one of the top income earners in both countries.
+Both countries are firmly committed to protecting tourists, whether gay or straight.

 When it comes to LGBTQI+ issues outside of Kampala or Kigali, most people know little about it.
 Most Africans want a simple life, enough food, school fees for kids, and an income that tourism brings.